ichthyop/ichthyop/readme.txt

 Changes since Ichthyop 3.2

 Bug fixes:
+* ROMS3D the VertCoordType global attribute was not read correctly and lead to incorrect calculation of the vertical levels.
 * RungeKutta scheme now works in backward for 2D simulations
 * The 'zone' output variable displays -99 for particles that have not been released yet (used to be zero, which is incorrect information)
 * The 'release_zone' output variable now works with multiple release events (only the first release event would be written in the variable and all other particle release zones were set to zero)